-Condensers with lower specific efficiency are cheaper and thus, have a negative incremental cost.
-For condensers that were sized larger than the base case sizing, the savings in energy consumption is the benefit, and incremental first cost for the condenser is the cost.
+Condensers with lower specific efficiency are less expensive and thus have a negative incremental cost.
+For condensers sized larger than the base case sizing, the savings in energy consumption is the benefit, and incremental first cost for the condenser is the cost.
 For condensers smaller than base case, the savings in condenser first cost becomes the benefit, and higher energy consumption becomes the cost.
 If a particular case has negative incremental costs, then it has an infinite benefit to cost ratio as the cost term tends to be zero.
-Results, as shown in Table 39, indicate that a condenser sized with TD of $18/27^{\circ}$ F or $20/30^{\circ}$ F is most cost-effective for warm climate zones, and that a condenser sized with TD of $16/24^{\circ}$ F or $18/27^{\circ}$ F is most cost-effective for cool climate zones.
+Results, as shown in Table 44, indicate that a condenser sized with TD of 18/27°F or 20/30°F is most cost-effective for warm climate zones, and that a condenser sized with TD of 16/24°F or 18/27°F is most cost-effective for cool climate zones.
+In the table, the maximum B/C ratio for each climate zone is indicated by bold text.

-Table 39: Dry Mode Hybrid Condenser Sizing: Lifecycle Cost-Effectiveness - LSM prototype
+Table 44: Dry Mode Adiabatic Condenser Sizing: Lifecycle Cost-Effectiveness - LSM prototype a